Moderna: Legal disputes

-Arbutus Biopharma filed a patent infringement lawsuit against Moderna in 2022, alleging that Arbutus developed lipid nanoparticles that enclose Modern'a vaccine's mRNA payload.
+Arbutus Biopharma filed a patent infringement lawsuit against Moderna in 2022, alleging that Arbutus developed lipid nanoparticles that enclose the Moderna vaccine's mRNA payload.
 In April 2023, a court affirmed a decision to cancel a patent by Arbutus Biopharma in connection with the dispute.
 In April 2024, however, the court issued an order that strengthened Arbutus's arguments by interpreting patents at issue in the manner Arbutus had urged.

 Several legal cases between Moderna and Pfizer and BioNTech in various countries, alleging that the Pfizer–BioNTech COVID-19 vaccine violates the patent on Moderna's mRNA vaccine technology, are ongoing.

-In November 2024, British pharmaceutical company GSK plc filed a lawsuit against Moderna Inc. in a U.S. federal court in Delaware, seeking unspecified royalties alleging that the Moderna COVID-19 vaccine and RSV vaccine mResvia infringe on GSK's patents related to messenger RNA (mRNA) technology.
+In November 2024, the British pharmaceutical company GSK plc filed a lawsuit against Moderna Inc. in a US federal court in the state of Delaware, seeking unspecified royalties alleging that the Moderna COVID-19 vaccine and RSV vaccine mResvia infringe on GSK's patents related to messenger RNA (mRNA) technology.
 According to the complaint, Moderna's use of lipid nanoparticles—crucial for delivering fragile mRNA into the human body—violates several GSK patents covering similar delivery innovations.
 This lawsuit follows a similar legal action GSK brought against Pfizer and BioNTech earlier in 2024, claiming patent infringement over their mRNA-based COVID-19 vaccine.